cloudera/observability/cod/scripts/README.md

 ```

 9. Restart the Knox service from CM and wait for few minutes [5-10 minutes] before you access grafana dashboard
-10. Grafana dashboard url can be formed like below
+10. The Grafana dashboard URL should be like this
 `https://<GATEWAY-FQDN>/grafanacod/dashboards`
 Here value of GATEWAY-FQDN can be obtained from COD DATAHUB > Nodes > Gateway
 In the listed table you can find the FQDN column